-As well as the three symbols, you can click the Text Options, you to the right of Title Options at the top.
+As well as the three symbols, you can click the Text Options, just to the right of Title Options at the top.
 You'll then see even more options, this time to change the text itself:

 Play around with all and see how they work.